 Education has goals, purposes and objectives.
 A vital task in teaching is to know what they are and transform them into objectives for students.
 Without these, students may end up confused or frustrated.

-This free online course will help you to set goals and plan each goal specifically for your class.
+This course will help you to set goals and plan each goal specifically for your class.

 Learn how to set general goals using curriculum frameworks and guides.
 Use a compromise between the cognitive and behavioral approach when formulating more specific educational objectives.